MacheKazzo/mkvtools/README.md

 -return what fonts are used in subtitles or mkvs, if some fonts are found in the given folders it return these fonts.
 -delete unused or duplicate fonts in mkvs and add found missing fonts in mkvs.

-Through the -h argument from the terminal it is possible to view the arguments:
+Through the -h argument from the terminal it is possible to view the arguments and an example of how to use it:
 ![Screenshot](https://github.com/MacheKazzo/mkvtools/blob/main/images/font_parser-screen-1.png)